snipesmarter/smart-sniper/README.md

 cd namemc
 python setup.py install
 ```
 This is a very important step.
-Sfter completing this, edit your config.json file to have NameMC autoclaim set to `True`.
+After completing this, edit your config.json file to have NameMC autoclaim set to `True`.

 Thanks to Cypheriel#3837 for the original code, this could not be done without him.
 Check him out here: [GitHub](https://github.com/Cypheriel)

 # Resources

-Smart Sniper utilizes public APIs and software made by me and others.
+Smart Sniper utilizes public APIs and software made by me (@coolkidmacho) and others.

  - 3USER
    - Public API to check upcoming 3 letter names.